israeldi/quantlab/_pages/quantLabWinter2019.md

 ### 2019-15-08
 1. Warmup problem(s):
 - Chocolate Bars : There is a $6$x$8$ rectangular chocolate bar made up of small $1$x$1$ bits.
 We want to break it into the $48$ bits.
 We can break one piece of chocolate horizontally or vertically, but cannot break two pieces together!
 What is the minimum number of breaks required?
 - Square Infection : An infection spreads among the squares of an $n\times n$ checkerboard in the following manner.
 If a square has two or more infected neighbors, it becomes infected itself.
 (Each square has at most $4$ neighbors only!).
-Prove that you cannot infect the whole board if you begin with fewer than n infected squares.
+Prove that you cannot infect the whole board if you begin with fewer than $n$ infected squares.

 2. Market report